boston-dynamics/spot-sdk/docs/concepts/choreography/choreography_service.md

 ***Not recommended for use with payloads.***

+## Choreography Terminology

 ### Slices

 We divide time up into slices.
-In the context of Choreographer, a slice is ¼ beat (a 1/16th note for 4/4 music).
+In the context of Choreographer, a slice is ¼ beat (also, a 1/16th note for 4/4 music).
+For example, a dance with a BPM of 100 beats/minute will have 400 slices per minute.
 The duration of a slice can be adjusted, but must remain constant throughout the entire script.

 Moves always run for an integer number of slices.
 Some moves require a fixed number of slices, and some are extendable.
 See the Config Files section for more details.

-Note that while any number of slices_per_minute can be selected, very fast or very slow slices will cause some moves to be unreliable.
-Most moves will be most reliable in the range of 250-450 slices per minute.
+Note that any number of slices per minute can be selected, very fast or very slow slices will cause some moves to be unreliable.
+Many moves will be most reliable in the range of 250-450 slices per minute.

 ### Tracks/Layering